Example 8: Multiple

-After fitting a regression equation, one should always examine the predicted
+After fitting a regression equation, we should always examine the predicted

 and residual scores.
 For example, extreme outliers

-1 tab to reveal the options for analysis of residuals.
+1 tab to access the options for analysis of residuals.

 Casewise plot of residuals.

-Usually, one should examine the pattern of the raw or standardized residuals
+Usually, we should examine the pattern of the raw or standardized residuals

 to identify any extreme outliers.
-For this example, select Standardized
+In the Resids

-button to display the following graph with a casewise plot of residuals.
+no. & res. button to create a graph with a casewise plot of